mafyay/maf.github.io/_posts/2024-04-14-python-virtual-env.md

 ## Final thoughts

+The clean approach to creating projects is to *not* dump your entire virtual environment folder in your Git repository, and instead adding a **Run** section to your README file, where you explain **How to create a virtual environment** and **How to install the requirements**.

-I hope this quick guide has brought some clarity on the core idea of a Python virtual environment, as well as how to quickly get one up and running.
+That's it.
+I hope this quick guide has brought some clarity on the core idea of what a Python virtual environment is, as well as how to quickly get one up and running!

 ## Sources
 - [Python venv - Documentation](https://docs.python.org/3.12/library/venv.html)